 At a glance…

-- Teaching English, Childcare or Outdoor Work project options
+- Thailand volunteer projects include Teaching English, Childcare and Outdoor Volunteer Work

-- Based in and around Chiang Rai, the northernmost province of Thailand
+- Volunteer Thailand projects are located in and around Chiang Rai, in northern Thailand

 - Between 5 and 15 volunteers start in Thailand each month

 - Or explore IVHQ’s Thailand - Hua Hin program, located on the southern coast with airport pickup from Bangkok